“If you want to live an exceptional and extraordinary life, you have to give up many of the things that are part of a normal one.” -Srinivas Rao

 No, living an extraordinary life means defining your own version of what success is.
 You can begin to spend your time on what really matters to you.

-Do you really want 100,000 Twitter followers?
-Do you really need to be in the Forbes 30 Under 30 list?
-Do you really want to be a New York Times Bestselling Author?
+Do you really want 1,000,000 Twitter followers?
+Do you really need to be on the cover of TIME?
+Do you really want to be a bestselling author?

 Or is your version of success more narrowed, more focused, more specific?